kevin-tofu/img_loader/README.md

 # Image loader Interface
-This repository is a dataloader that outputs annotations and images written in COCO format, and You can make data augmentation at the same time.
+This repository is a dataloader that outputs annotations and images written in COCO format.
+And you can make data augmentation at the same time.
 You will get converted images and its keypoints or bbox if you set functions properly.
 (Now, Only libraly that can be used is albumentations[https://github.com/albumentations-team/albumentations] on this repository.)

 And you will get annotations in several formats only to change a parameter.

 ## Requirement
 * pycocotools